Star witness in sanctions trial is accused of raping his cellmate

 But, according to the lawsuit, while Zarrab was still behind bars, he struck up a friendship with a man who was charged with providing material support to the Colombian terrorist organization FARC in the form of weapons procurement and cocaine trafficking.

-Zarrab hired a private attorney for the man, sent money to his family in Africa, and arranged to have him moved into his cell.
+Zarrab hired a private attorney for the man, sent money to his family in Africa, and arranged to have him moved into his cell, the suit says.

 "At about the same time, having given Plaintiff money and other favors, Defendant started telling Plaintiff that he likes having sex with both men and women," the suit claims.